 In U.S., about 63% of households include pets.
 However, certain pets (such as dogs) have the instinct to run away from the house.
 Yet, it is impossible for the pet owners to watch their pets all the time.
 Therefore, a portable and inexpensive handheld tracking system can be a useful tool for helping the owners to watch their pets.

-Author(s): Kathryn Jaslikowski Computer Science Nicholas Bomm Computer Science Phil Howell Computer Science Wills Ward Computer Science
+Author(s): Kathryn Jaslikowski Computer Science Nick Bomm Computer Science Phil Howell Computer Science Wills Ward Computer Science

-The purpose of this capstone project is to aid Meals On Wheels, Inc. (MOWI) of Tarrant County with in-home consultations for low-income and low-mobility clients.
-MOWI can only provide a client with 10 meals per week.
-A professor in the TCU Nutritional Sciences Department approached our group about creating a web application to provide easy-to-make, low-cost recipes in order to supplement the meals delivered.
-We then developed an application - easybites.org - that allows dietitians to create recipe and shopping lists based on client food preferences, allergies, and appliance/utensil restrictions.
+The purpose of this capstone project is to aid Meals on Wheels (MOW) of Tarrant County with in-home consultations for low-income and low-mobility clients.
+MOW can only provide its clients with 10 meals per week and so, in conjunction with the TCU Nutrition Department, approached our group about creating a website to provide clients with easy-to-make, low-cost recipes to supplement for the week’s other meals.
+We then developed a website that allows dietitians to develop recipe and shopping lists based on client food preferences, allergies, and appliance/utensil restrictions.
 Dietitians can then print a PDF file of the recipes and shopping lists in-home for clients to keep.
 Foods, recipes, and stores can be dynamically added, edited, and deleted from the database by administrators and interns.
-We also calculate the nutritional information for each recipe using a USDA Nutrient Database API to ensure that the MOWI clients are able to see the nutrition content of the recipes.
+We also calculate the nutritional information for each recipe using a USDA Nutrient Database API to ensure that the MOW clients are fulfilling their nutritional needs.

 Author(s): Rebecca Ruch Computer Science Cameron Diou Computer Science Harrison Engel Computer Science Steven Garcia Computer Science Will Taylor Computer Science